Daniel de Oliveira (footballer): Manager

-His great relationship in the world of soccer has allowed him to continually visit several elite football programs around the world and learn from entities such as Real Madrid, Sporting Gijon, Dinamo Zagreb, Fluminense FC, Rio Grande Valley FC, the Spanish Federation, LA Galaxy among others.
+His great relationship in the world of soccer has allowed him to continually visit several elite football programs around the world and learn from entities such as The German Football Federation, Real Madrid, Sporting Gijon, Dinamo Zagreb, Fluminense FC, Rio Grande Valley FC, The Spaniard Federation, LA Galaxy, LOSC of France among others.

 Most recently, as a coach He took Yaracuyanos FC, a very young average team, to the 1st place of the Central Group of Torneo Clausura "Permanencia" and his team was unbeaten for 10 consecutive games having a record of 7 wins and 3 T. In March 2016 Daniel was called to be part of the most successful Club in Venezuela, Caracas FC.
 There, He helped the club to create a new strategic soccer plan.